Explanation of Course Numbers

 Theoretical and practical strategies of adult learning in various settings, including corporate environments.
 Learning strategies, such as creative thinking and self-directed learning.
 Critical adult learning issues.

 HOL 6721.
 Assessing the Impact of Organizational Change Using Qualitative and Quantitative Methods.
 3 Credits.

-Knowledge and skills needed to evaluate the impact and return on investment of HRD efforts.
+Knowledge and skills needed to evaluate the impact and return on investment of change efforts.
 Focus on how to plan and conduct systematic evaluations of change efforts, including the choice, development, and use of various tools for measuring individual, group, and organizational change.
 Assessing the success of the planned change.

 HOL 6724.
 Increasing the Capacity to Learn.
 3 Credits.